 Prior to May 2020, the LVR funding restrictions didn’t apply to newly built homes.
 This is because the Reserve Bank wanted to encourage these houses to be developed and wanted Kiwis to be living in high-quality homes.
 Buying a new home was, from a finance point of view, almost easier prior to Covid.

 With the projected turbulence in the market in mid-2020, the banks changed their tune.
 A house can take 12 months to build and the banks simply weren’t sure they knew what the market was going to look like in 12 months.
 Some economists predicted the market could be down by 20% putting construction as a risky option for banks.
 Imagine signing a contract for $800k, only to build and realise the house is now worth $650k!

-Luckily the market dip didn't come to pass and it's highly likely that the Reserve Bank will make new-build homes exempt from future LVR restrictions in 2021.
+Luckily the market dip didn’t come to pass and it’s so the Reserve Bank will make new-build homes exempt from future LVR restrictions in 2021.
 Housing stock is still an issue in NZ.
 The Reserve Bank and the government will both want to encourage new houses to continue to be introduced to the market.

-Property investors are the most affected by the November 2020 announcement from the Reserve Bank.
-Bank policies have already been changed to limit borrowing to 60% or 70% on investment properties in an effort to cool the market.
+Property investors are the most affected by the November 2020 and January 2021 announcement from the Reserve Bank.
+Bank policies have already been changed to limit borrowing to 60% on investment properties in an effort to cool the market.
 The restrictions that were in place prior to May 2020 are now in place again.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.

 Fixing/refixing your mortgage isn’t as exciting as buying a new house.
 Or, for that matter, as exciting as getting a pizza coupon in the mail.
 But gives you a valuable…